telosnetwork/native-to-evm-transaction/README.md

 ### 1. Get a ERC20 MintableToken address

 - Get the EVM address linked to the native account you want to send this transaction from.
-- Deploy your own mintable token on testnet in minutes using [our repository](https://github.com/telosnetwork/erc20-mintable-example) and that EVM address
+- Deploy your own mintable token on testnet in minutes using [our repository](https://github.com/telosnetwork/erc20-mintable-example) and that EVM address as `ACCOUNT` variable

 **OR**